Residents want random use of fireworks to stop in Regional District of Nanaimo - BC Local News

 Residents in the Regional District of Nanaimo want a bylaw that will ban the sale and use of fireworks in the region.

 An ongoing petition organized by Lynn Northwood currently has more than 2,000 signatures.
-Northwood and Liz Yeates presented this at the RDN Electoral Area Services Committee meeting on Nov.
+Northwood and Liz Yeates presented this at the RDN electoral area services committee meeting Nov.
 20.

-Yeates said the petition clearly indicates a strong desire for some form of fireworks bylaw to be implemented by the RDN, similar to what other jurisdictions have adopted.
-They include Comox Valley Regional District, Cowichan Valley Regional District, City of Vancouver, District of Squamish and Strathcona County.
+Yeates said the petition clearly indicates a strong desire for some form of fireworks bylaw to be implemented by the RDN, similar to what other jurisdictions have adopted, such as the Comox Valley Regional District and Cowichan Valley Regional District.
+The City of Nanaimo has a bylaw that prohibits the sale, possession and use of fireworks without a permit.

 She added that “it’s like guns being sold along the highway.”